hanneshayashi/gsm/README.md

 ### Features

-GSM offers CLI access to over 20 Google API via 50+ main commands and over 250 sub commands (plus some 230 custom "batch" commands).
+GSM offers CLI access to over 20 Google API via 50+ main commands and over 250 sub commands (plus some 230 custom ["batch" commands](https://gsm.hayashi-ke.online/batch_commands), as well as several handy ["recursive" commands](https://gsm.hayashi-ke.online/recursive_commands)).

 You can use GSM in one of two modes
 - user: User mode allows you to use any Google account (even private ones) to access the APIs.\